hantnor/HanDocs/docs/Face Tracking/Advanced/Blendshape Creation.md

    - Move the slider of the new **BrowInnerUp** blendshape from **0.0** to **1.0**.
    - Verify that both eyebrows move up symmetrically as intended.

-**Tips:**

-- **Non-Destructive Editing**

-  - This method preserves your original left and right blendshapes, allowing you to adjust them individually in the future if needed.

-- **Applying to Other Combined Shapes**

   - You can use this same method to create other combined blendshapes, such as **EyeClosed**, **MouthSmile**, etc.

-- **Organizing Blendshapes**

-  - Consider grouping your blendshapes or using prefixes/suffixes to keep your blendshape list organized.

 </details>